top of page

 Tankless water heaters deliver an endless flow of hot water; if you’ve ever tried to fill a large bathtub and run out of hot water, your existing tank-type water heater isn’t designed to keep up with that demand.

 The best way I like to explain how a tankless water heater works is to go back in time to 1897.
-See, the first water heater was instantaneous (gas tankless).
-Yes, the old potbelly stove that was used to warm up the home and cook the family's dinner had an exhaust vent pipe going up through the roof; this pipe was very hot and, at the time, was called a "standpipe," a soft copper pipe was wrapped around this stand-pipe which then transferred the heat to the copper coiled pipe, cool well water would then run through this copper pipe.
-As the water ran around and around inside the copper coiled pipe, it became very hot and supplied the need for hot water.
-Thus, a tankless water heater (no storage tank) was invented.
+See, the first water heater was instantaneous (a gas tankless model).
+Yes, the old potbelly stove that was used to warm up the home and cook the family's dinner had an exhaust vent pipe going up through the roof; this pipe was very hot and, at the time, was called a "standpipe," a soft copper pipe was wrapped around this stand-pipe which then transferred the heat to the copper coiled pipe, cool healthy water would then run through this copper pipe.
+As the water ran around and around inside the copper-coiled pipe, it became very hot, supplying the need for hot water.
+Thus, a tankless water heater (one that does not require a storage tank) was invented.

 The same concept still exists today; in a modern gas tankless water heater, a copper coiled pipe is in a box called a heat exchanger, and beneath this heat exchanger is a powerful gas flame that's called a burner, as demand for hot water is made, (someone opens a faucet) the tankless senses this flow and in a split second fire the burner, as the water travels around and around inside the coiled pipe inside the heat exchanger, it becomes very hot and then enters your homes hot water piping system, and right to the faucet you have opened, hot water is then supplied, and it’s unlimited hot water until you close the tap.
 The gas to the burner flame will shut off, and no more hot water will be produced until the faucet or shower is turned on again.